alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 > The source code is hosted on <https://review.mlplatform.org/plugins/gitiles/ml/ethos-u/ethos-u-vela/>.

 > **Note:** Using the 22.05 versions of software dependencies will require Vela to be at least version 3.4.0
-> or you may encounter issues when trying to run applications on different variants of Ethos-U.
+> or you may encounter issues when trying to run applications on different variants of Ethos-U NPUs.

 The Vela compiler is a tool that can optimize a neural network model into a version that can run on an embedded system containing an *Ethos-U* NPU.